If you’re using landing pages in your lead generation campaigns, you already know that the first impression matters.

 But how do you make a good impression with your landing page?
 And more importantly, how do you ensure your landing page delivers a positive experience and converts your visitors into leads?
 That’s what you’ll learn in this guide.

 We’ve gathered seven high-performing lead-generation landing pages and highlighted what makes them so effective.
 We’ve also added four extra tips to help you create high-converting landing pages.

 Did you know?
-You can get your lead gen campaign off the ground in minutes using the GetResponse Landing Page Creator.
-It comes with tons of free mobile-optimized templates & syncs seamlessly with all of our lead generation solutions.
+You can get your lead gen campaign off the ground in minutes using the GetResponse Website Builder.
+It comes with tons of free mobile-optimized templates & syncs seamlessly with all of our lead-generation solutions.

 7 Lead generation landing pages to learn from